oxsecurity/megalinter/README.md

 -->
 ## Frequently Asked Questions

-> My repo CI already have linters and they are perfectly working, so why do I need MegaLinter ?
+> My repo CI already have linters and they're perfectly working, so why do I need MegaLinter ?

 You can perfectly **continue using your installed linters** and deactivate them in `.mega-linter.yml`.
 For example, in a javascript project using eslint, you can configure MegaLinter with `DISABLE: JAVASCRIPT`.
-That way, you will benefit from both your installed linters but also from other MegaLinter linters checking JSON, YAML, Markdown, Dockerfile, Bash, spelling mistakes, dead URLs...
+That way, you will benefit from both your installed linters but also from other MegaLinter linters checking JSON, YAML, Markdown, Dockerfile, Bash, spelling mistakes, dead URLs…

-> Ok but... how does it work ?
+> Ok but… how does it work ?

 MegaLinter is based on Docker images containing either all linters, or just a selection of linters if you are using a MegaLinter flavor for a project using a specific language / format